AndreWal/AndreWal.github.io/content/post/new-publ_October_2019.md

 +++
-title = "New Publication Forthcoming in Electoral Studies" date = 2019-10-10 draft = false
+title = "New Publication Forthcoming in EPSR" date = 2019-10-10 draft = false